Pioli hoping for Milan revival on return to Champions League knockouts

-MILAN: Stefano Pioli is hoping that AC Milan have broken out of their damaging downward spiral as his team prepare for their first Champions League knockout tie
+MILAN: Stefano Pioli is hoping that AC Milan have pulled out of their damaging downward spiral as his team prepare for their first Champions League knockout tie in nearly a decade.

 Milan host Tottenham Hotspur on Tuesday night having snapped a seven-match winless streak in all competitions which left their Serie A title defence in tatters and threatened to completely derail their season.